shuftipro/Android-SDK/verification-without-ocr/README.md

 	Type: **string**
 	Length: **2 characters**

-	Send the 2 characters long language code of your preferred language to display the verification screens accordingly.
+	Send the 2 characters long language code of your preferred language for the verification screens to display accordingly.
 Please consult [Supported Languages](languages.md) for language codes.
-Default language english will be selected if this key is missing in the request.
+English will be selected as the ‘default language’ in case the key is missing in the request.

 * ## email